 We recorded \$540.5 million of gross claims and claim expenses incurred in 2008 as a result of losses arising from hurricanes Gustav and Ike which struck the U.S. in 2008.
 In 2010, we recorded \$159.7 million, \$166.8 million and \$23.0 million of gross claims and claim expenses as a result of losses arising from the Chilean earthquake, the New Zealand earthquake and the Australian flooding, respectively.
-Our estimates of losses from these events are based on factors including currently available information derived from the Company's preliminary claims information customers and brokers, industry assessments of losses from the events, proprietary models, and the terms and conditions of our contracts.
+Our estimates of losses from the events are based on factors including currently available information derived from the Company's preliminary claims information from certain customers and brokers, industry assessments of losses from the events, proprietary models, and the terms and conditions of our contracts.
 The uncertainty of our estimates for these 2010 events is additionally impacted by the preliminary nature of the information available, the magnitude and relative infrequency of the events, the expected duration of the respective claims development period, inadequacies in the data provided thus far by industry participants and the potential for further reporting lags or insufficiencies (particularly in respect of the 2010 earthquakes); and in the case of the Australian flooding, significant uncertainty as to the form of the claims and legal issues including, but not limited to, the number, nature and fiscal periods of the loss events under the relevant terms of insurance contracts and reinsurance treaties.
-Given the magnitude and relatively recent occurrence of these events, and the continuing uncertainty relating to the large storms of 2005, especially hurricane Katrina, and those of 2008, meaningful uncertainty remains regarding total covered losses for the insurance industry and, accordingly, several of the key assumptions underlying our loss estimates.
-In addition, our actual net losses from these events may increase if our reinsurers or other obligors fail to meet their obligations.
+Given the magnitude and relatively recent occurrence of these events, and the continuing uncertainty remains regarding total covered losses for the insurance industry and, accordingly, several of the key assumptions underlying our loss estimates.
+In addition, our actual net losses from these events may increase if our reinsurars or other obligors fail to meet their obligations.